Overview#

 assert np.allclose(index[42], vector, atol=0.1) # Ensure high tolerance in mixed-precision comparisons

 More settings are always available, and the API is designed to be as flexible as possible.
+The default storage/quantization level is hardware-dependant for efficiency, but bf16 is recommended for most modern CPUs.

 index = Index(